Chatham Islands gerygone: Behaviour and ecology

-The Chatham Island warbler's diet consists of small insects such as caterpillars, flies and beetles, and spiders.
+The Chatham Islands gerygone's diet consists of small insects such as caterpillars, flies and beetles, and spiders.
 They feed mainly in the canopy, taking insects from leaves and tree branch crevices, and are also seen to browse the leaf litter.
-Unlike the grey warbler, the Chatham Island warbler does not hover to collect insects.
+Unlike the grey warbler, the Chatham Islands gerygone does not hover to collect insects.

-The Chatham Island warbler are known to occasionally have their nests parasitized by Shining Bronze-cuckoos (Chrysococcyx lucidus).
+Chatham Islands gerygones are known to occasionally have their nests parasitized by Shining Bronze-cuckoos (Chrysococcyx lucidus).
 The cuckoo lays an egg in a nest, and hatching first the chick consequently pushes the warbler eggs out of the nest.
 The cuckoo chick is then fed and raised by the adult warblers.

 Other threats include rats, cats, and most significantly, habitat reduction.

 Breeding

-Chatham Island warblers are solitary nesters, with defined territories defended against conspecifics.
+Chatham Islands gerygones are solitary nesters, with defined territories defended against conspecifics.
 Disputes are mainly carried out by the male birds, and you can observe long chases occurring when boundaries are threatened.
 Although very territorial, boundary disputes never result in contact.
 The warblers are monogamous and the same breeding territories have been known to be defended for up to three years in a row.

 The breeding season for these warblers varies from year to year, but can be seen to average from around September to January.
 The nest style produced is the enclosed pendant, very similar to that of the grey warbler.
 The female birds are the sole nest builders, and incorporate mosses, lichens, leaves, bark, feathers, small twigs and spider webs into the nests.
 The nests are also seen to be lined with soft feathers.
 The location of the nests differs depending on the island.
 Nests on the largest island tend to be hanging freely in the open and in gaps of vegetation, while nests on the surrounding islands are in dense foliage.

 The female is in charge of brooding, and her eggs are an off-white colour flecked with reddish brown.
 On hatching, both male and female contribute by feeding the chicks.
-The Chatham Island warbler has a high breeding success rate of 87%, significantly higher than the mainland grey warbler which sees only 38% breeding success.
+The Chatham Islands gerygone has a high breeding success rate of 87%, significantly higher than the mainland grey warbler which sees only 38% breeding success.